Third Trimester Dinner Rut

 While the oven preheats to 300 degrees, I start working on the active part of this dish.
 It is actually very simple.
 First, chop the veggies (duh).
 Season the lamb with salt and pepper on both sides.
-Place a medium sized dutch oven over medium-high heat.
+Place a medium sized over medium-high heat.
 Warm 1 tablespoon of olive oil, and then add in the onions and fennel.
 Cook for 3-5 minutes, and then add in the parsnips and mushrooms.
 Cook for another 5 minutes, until the mushrooms start to look like they have softened slightly.
-At this point, remove the veggies from the dutch oven with a slotted spoon, and set aside for later.
+At this point, remove the veggies from the with a slotted spoon, and set aside for later.

 Sear the Meat

 In the same pot, add another tablespoon of olive oil.
 Place the lamb in the pot, and sear on each side for 3-5 minutes (depending on how thick your chops are).
 The goal is to get a good color on the meat, but not to cook it through.
 If you need to, cook the lamb in several batches, so they cook in a single layer on the bottom of the dutch oven.

 While the lamb is searing, combine your liquid, and mustard.
 If you are using wine, this is 1 cup of red wine, and 3 tablespoons of mustard.
 If you are not using wine, use 1 cup of cooking stock, 2 tablespoons of vinegar, and 3 tablespoons of mustard.
 Either , or a nice balsamic will work well.
 The original recipe calls for dijon mustard.
 If you are ambitious, you can always make your own paleo mustard.
 If you aren’t, is a great store-bought option.
 Whisk this all together, and set aside.